HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 (though not trivial) to setup a fake facebook account, and get some 200 friends.
 The list goes on.

-There are no reliable identity providers.
+There are no reliable identity providers on the net.

 As a consequence, **there is no effective way to enforce laws.**

-If someone commits a fraud another crime on the internet, you can only point to an email address or facebook account.
+If someone commits a fraud or a crime on the internet, you can only point to an email address or facebook account.
 The police has little possibilities to determine the responsible person.
 E.g.